maanas-talwar/PyWash/README.md

 3. Open a terminal(linux/macOS) /command prompt(Windows) and navigate to the directory in which you downloaded the ``wash_assemble.py`` file.

 4. It is advised to write or save your assembly program in the same directory as your ``wash_assemble.py`` file.
 An assembly file can have any extension which is (.txt or .asm).
+While writing any assembly program for the current assembler configuration, the code written in **SBR_memory_locs.txt** must be included before the `STP` instruction.

 5. Run the assembler program by typing ``python3 wash_assemble.py``